-Shawn Conley (State Soybean and Small Grains Specialist), John Gaska (Outreach Specialist)
+Shawn Conley, State Soybean and Small Grains Specialist

 Top 8 winter wheat establishment recommendations:

-2. Plant new seed (don’t plant saved seed).
+- Plant new seed (DO NOT plant saved seed).

-3. A fungicide seed treatment is recommended for winter wheat in WI, especially for seed damaged by Fusarium head blight (FHB)
+- A fungicide seed treatment is recommended for winter wheat in WI, especially for seed damaged by Fusarium head blight (FHB)

 As with any crop, variety selection is the most important factor to consider in maximizing winter wheat yield and profitability.
 When choosing a winter wheat variety, several factors must be considered.
 These include winter survival, insect and disease resistance, lodging, test weight, and most importantly, yield.
 Since no variety is ideal for every location, it is important to understand the crop environment and pest complex that affects your specific region to maximize yield.